-The Fund recognises the importance of its role as stewards of capital and the need to ensure the highest standards of governance and promoting corporate responsibility in the underlying companies in which its investments reside.
-The Fund recognises that ultimately this protects the financial interests of the Fund and its ultimate beneficiaries.
-The Fund has a commitment to actively exercise the ownership rights attached to its investments.
-This reflects the Fund's conviction that responsible asset owners should maintain oversight of the companies in which it ultimately invests, recognising that the companies' activities impact upon not only their customers and clients, but more widely upon their employees and other stakeholders and also wider society.
-The Fund is invested in pooled assets and as such is dependent on the investment manager to exercise any voting rights.
+The Board recognises the importance of its role as a steward of capital and the need to ensure the highest standards of governance and promote corporate responsibility in the underlying companies in which its investments reside.
+The Board recognises that ultimately this approach protects the financial interests of the Fund and its beneficiaries.
+The Board has a commitment to actively exercise the ownership rights attached to its investments.
+This reflects the Board's conviction that responsible asset owners should maintain oversight of the companies in which they ultimately invest, recognising that the companies' activities impact upon not only their customers and clients, but more widely upon their employees and other stakeholders and also wider society.